October 8, 2004

 what I believe is wrong, says Petti-I care students and

 educational programs Castle Park.
-I have a keen
+I have a keen interest

-families, their children are my children.
+children are my children.

-"I have no fear of the administrative, Petti-added-we
+"I have no fear of the administrative, Petti-added-we have

-repairing the damage caused by a bad director.
-They
+damage caused by a bad director.
+They come and go, but

-come and go, but teachers continue. "
+teachers continue. "

 "I am amply qualified to do my job, maybe the director felt